 Turning Stone Farm is my home, studio, and creative playground.
 You can find me tending the gardens and orchards, playing tennis, or swimming in Caspian Lake.
 I am an artist and produce a selection of pottery and ceramic jewelry you can see in the Greensboro Barn Gallery.

-I split time between Greensboro and Burlington and work as an artist, engineer, entrepreneur, and freelance business consultant.
-I enjoy making stuff, painting, kinetic sculpture, traveling, and active outdoor activities.
+I split time between Greensboro and Burlington where I work as an artist, engineer, and entrepreneur.
+I enjoy making stuff, painting, kinetic sculpture, traveling, and being outdoors.

 As a film and media producer, public health advocate, non-profit leader, and event planner, I bounce between Greensboro, Vermont, New York City and the rest of the globe. always returning home to Turning Stone Farm.
 Throughout the seasons, I enjoy taming the grape vines, baking, and find creative ways to weave together my many passions.

 I live in Burlington where I am a software test engineer at Dealer.com.
 In my free time I enjoy long walks, movies, playing video games, and working on personal coding projects.